 BetOnline.com - While many online betting sites only allow bettors to purchase two or three half points at 10-cents each, BetOnline actually allows punters to purchase four.
-Remember the lesson earlier, because the value of half points is progressive each one you purchase is worth more than the last, so the fact they sell four for 10 cents can be a huge plus.
+Remember the lesson earlier, because the value of half points is progressive each one you purchase is worth more than the last.
+So the fact that they sell four for 10 cents can be a huge plus.
 They also only charge 15-cents (instead of 25 cents) on college football point spreads involving +3/-3, and also don't charge a premium on the +7/-7 for college football either, offering 10 cents instead of the 15 cents many other sites charge.

 JustBet.com - Although not as ideal as BetOnline, JustBet is decent for half point purchases.
 Here you can purchase 3-half-points maximum at 10 cents each, and they charge just 20 cents for the three on college football.

 TopBet.com - Topbet ranks #1 on our list of sports betting bonuses, but when it comes to half point buys here you'll want to stick to only purchasing a maximum of 2 half-points or buying 5 or 6.
-This because at TopBet the first two cost 10 cents each and the remainder cost 15 cents each.
+This is because at TopBet the first two cost 10 cents each and the remainder cost 15 cents each.
 This makes buying 3 or 4 poor value, but buying 5 or 6 will often offset the loss in value.

 Buying Half Point Strategy

 Removing Vig Option - This is a far better option.
-If you're from the US just register a fake account at pinnaclesports.com because they don't accept US bettors; having an account gives you access to their dynamic lines.
+If you're from the US just register a fake account at pinnaclesports.com, because they don't accept US bettors; having an account gives you access to their dynamic lines.
 At Pinnacle the option to both buy points and sell points is available, and Pinnacle is a very sharp reduced juice betting site.
 Here you can change the point spread to any increment and then use the remove vig calculator contained in the lower section of my article on handicapping the betting market.
 So for example, on a betting line of -7 we first calculate their no vig -7/+7 price.
 We then calculate their no vig price on +6.5 and -6.5, and then on +7.5/-7.5.
-Here we can note the changes of what their willing to let us buy and sell points at to see how much chance they're giving the seven pushing.
+Here we can note the changes of what they're willing to let us buy and sell points at to see how much chance they're giving the seven pushing.

 Proof Buying Half Points Can be +EV

-Let's take case of a point spread that is +9.5 -110.
+Let's take case of a point spread that's +9.5 -110.
 As already covered earlier in this article the implied probability of -110 is 52.38%.
 I also provided a push chart that showed -10/+10 pushes about 4.9% of the time.
 If we decided to purchase two half points bringing the line to +10.5, our implied probability is 52.38%+4.9%=57.28%.
 If we plug this new percentage into our odds converter we see in American odds format this is -134.
-If the bookmaker was charging the fair price for +9.5 to +10.5 he'd charge us -134, yet every betting site I know of the sells half points moving from +9.5 to +10.5 costs just -130.
-If we already thought +9.5 -110 was a neutral or better value bet, we'd be foolish not purchase two-half points here because doing so lowers the bookmaker advantage.
+If the bookmaker was charging the fair price for +9.5 to +10.5 he'd charge us -134, yet every betting site I know of sells half points moving from +9.5 to +10.5 which costs just -130.
+If we already thought +9.5 -110 was a neutral or better value bet, we'd be foolish not to purchase two-half points here because doing so lowers the bookmaker's advantage.

 Now considering 14 also has a 4.9% probability we can now determine the following 4-half point buys are always must purchases.